Santec & Vissoni Faucets Review & Rating Updated: 6/12/21

 This wording does not accomplish what Vissoni probably intends: to limit the term of the warranty to the original home in which the faucet is installed.
 As written, the warranty extends to a second and subsequent home as long as the original buyer owns the second and subsequent home and moves the faucet into the new homes.
 The correct phrasing should be "As long as the original purchaser owns the product and the home in which the product is "first" (or "initially" or "originally") installed."

 Customer service is good to very good.
 The Better Business Bureau has had one complaint about Santec in three years, and it was, frankly for an issue that was probably the customer's fault for not understanding what he was buying.
 But, neither company is a BBB-accredited business or has undergone the vetting that accreditation requires.

 Santec has had legal troubles in the past aside from the largely frivolous patent infringement lawsuits that faucet companies fire at each other routinely.
 In 2005 Santec, Inc. was charged in a federal criminal complaint (U.S. v.
 Santec, Inc.) with unlawfully discharging manufacturing waste into a public sanitary sewer and unlawfully storing hazardous waste.
 The company pleaded guilty after negotiating an agreement by which it was sentenced to two years probation, a fine of $200,000, restitution of nearly $40,000, and a special assessment of $1,200.

 The companies are still not quite legal under federal law.

-North American-made or -assembled faucets comparable to Santec and Vissoni include
+Faucets made in North America or Europe comparable to Santec and Vissoni include

 We are continuing to research the company.
-If you have experience with Santec or Vissoni faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Santec faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.